 A hand to hand fight: this is the ancient tradition in which aloitadoras and aloitadores (people in charge of holding on the horses while they are shorn) and horses meet in the Curro do Campo do Medio, in Sabucedo, A Estrada.
 According to the legend, two sisters offered Saint Lawrence, the patron saint of the village, two manes, so as people in the town would be freed from the plague.
 The saint made their wish come true and thus, the festival of Rapa das Bestas was born.
 Centuries later, this celebration, considered Festival of International Tourist Interest, is held every year in early July.
-This year it will take place from the 7th to 10th July.

 The curro of Sabucedo is considered the most popular in the world.
 It stands out from all the rest because it forbids the use of sticks or any other tool, and horses are tamed only using human strength.